 Students continued taking turns spinning the spinner until they covered all of the shamrock ten frames on the board.

 When teaching teen numbers, I want my students to recognize the concept of “ten and some more” so I encouraged them to recognize the group of ten on the ten frame and the extra ones on the other ten frame.

 Ultimately, I want my students to be automatic with recognizing the number of dots versus counting each dot individually.
 This coverall activity was the perfect way to practice this!

 Grab Your Download

 Ready for some Teen Number Coverall fun?!
-Just click the button below to grab your free download and then hop over and snag our Teen Activity Pack too!
+Just click the button below to get your free download and then hop over and grab our best selling Number Formation Sheets in our shop!